matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Presence API ``[ONGOING]``
 --------------------------
 ..
 NOTE::
- - Per device presence
+ - Per device presence: how does this work?
+Union of devices?
+Priority order for statuses?
+E.g. online trumps away trumps offline.
+So if any device is online, then the user is online, etc.
  - Presence lists / roster?
+We probably do want this, but are we happy with the v1 semantics?

 When a session starts, the home server can treat the user as "online".
 When the session ends, the home server can treat the user as "offline".